BitesizedLion/AnonymizedRadios/README.md

 Spotify heavily personalizes song radios based on the music you listen to.
 However, sometimes you want to listen to something fresh.

 This extension solves that problem.
-To use it, simply right-click a song and click "Create anonymized radio."
-You will then be redirected to an anonymized song radio that is based on the song you selected, but does not take your listening history into account.
+To use it, simply right-click a song/playlist/album/artist and click "Create anonymized radio."
+You will then be redirected to an anonymized song radio that is based on the song/playlist/album/artist you selected, but does not take your listening history into account.

 The only way this extension works is thanks to [Spoqify](https://spoqify.com/), please star their Github repo if you want to!